 1.2 mile, loop — hikers, leashed dogs, and mountain bikes

 Of all the hiking trails within the park, this one in particular is likely the best to see a variety of springtime wildflowers.
 Numerous species can be seen and photographed right from this easily navigated trail.
 Breathtaking views of both the Galiuro Mountains and San Pedro River Valley can be seen from this trail as it loops through the southern Arizona foothills.
 A variety of birds and animals can be seen using the wildlife waterhole in Cottonwood Wash before the end of this trail experience.

 Central Arizona's hiking trails near Phoenix give area residents a chance to get outside and enjoy either a simple hike near the city, or a more remote experience in the mountains surrounding the thriving metropolis.
 Several trail options are available within the Sonoran Desert landscape for all levels of hikers.
 Take an easy stroll at the base of the Superstitions, grind it out on the Hunter Trail to the top of Picacho, or find someplace in-between that suits your style, it’s all available right here in your backyard!

 The trails of Picacho Peak State Park invite hikers to explore this southern Arizona hiking wonderland!
-The Sonoran Desert is a great place to enjoy expansive views, interesting birds and animals, and diverse plant life that simply can’t be experienced outside of the desert ecosystem.
+The Sonoran Desert is a great place to enjoy hiking trails with the best views, interesting birds and animals, and diverse plant life that simply can’t be experienced outside of the desert ecosystem.
 Hiking trails in the park are rated from easy to difficult, with a few in between.
 There’s a great chance that you’ll find exactly what you’re looking for here amid the cactus, rock ridges, and unforgettable views!

 1.51 miles (one way) — hikers, leashed dogs.
 No horses or mountain bikes.